[Exclusive] New EU blacklist names Russians abducting Ukrainian children

 EU foreign ministers are discussing the list in Brussels on Monday (20 February) prior to its adoption before Friday — the one-year anniversary of Russia's invasion.

-The blacklist is part of a wider 10th package of sanctions, which also cover an embargo on €11bn worth of high-tech EU exports and a broadcast ban on the RT Arabic and Sputnik Arabic propaganda outlets.
+The blacklist is part of a wider 10th package of sanctions, which also cover an embargo on €11bn a year of high-tech EU exports and a broadcast ban on the RT Arabic and Sputnik Arabic propaganda outlets.

 Rosatom push